parrt/msds501/README.md

 * Make sure you are facing into the camera as Honorlock will shut down the system and force you to restart.
 * Make sure that you are not looking down and to the right as if you are looking at notes or using your phone.
 Honorlock will flag this as cheating.
 * You must not start and stop your browser; Honorlock will flag this is cheating.
-* You must not use other applications during the exam.
+* You must not use other applications or visit non-Canvas-quiz URLs during the exam.
-* Quit the Chrome application (not just the windows) to make sure that Honorlock stops recording.
-In some cases, it has captured quizzes from multiple classes across multiple days when students didn't close properly.

 Side notes: